 In order to understand the changing trends in farming and farmworker households and their housing needs, the County reached out to representatives in the agricultural industry as part of their Housing Element Update.
 The representatives consisted of local growers, labor advocates, business interests, farmworker housing advocates, local government such as the Agricultural Commissioner's Office, and nonprofit housing developers.
 Though these discussions did not result in a more accurate count of farmworkers, they did provide a more germane and local picture of farmworker households and their housing needs.
 The discussions revealed that most farmworkers residing in Ventura County work either seasonally or year-round.
 Most farmworkers need housing which can accommodate families, such as single-family housing or multifamily apartment units.
 Additionally, there are two other types of farmworkers that have different housing needs:

 - Migrant individuals or families (defined as traveling to do farm work and unable to return to permanent residence on the same day).
 The numbers of migrant workers have declined in the past decade.
 Migrant workers still need permanent homes. - H-2A crews of workers.
 These are farmworkers who enter under a federal guest worker program for a limited number of months (no more than 10) before they return to their country of origin.
 H-2A visa workers require a sponsoring employer, who provides housing, meals and transportation to the job site.
 Anecdotally, it appears that the number of H-2A visa workers in Ventura County are increasing yearly due to a shortage of locally based farm labor available for seasonal work such as harvesting.
-According to the Mexican Consulate in Oxnard, there were 1,500 H-2A visas issued in 2020.
+According to the Mexican Consulate1 in Oxnard, there were 1,500 H-2A visas issued in 2020.
 H-2A visa workers can share homes or apartments to be housed in bunkhouses, dormitories, or single occupancy rooms.
 Since very few bunkhouses exist, the employers of H-2A workers now compete with permanent farmworkers for scarce affordable homes and apartments.

 Notwithstanding the difficulties associated with procuring a precise count of the farmworker population, the total number of farmworkers in Ventura County appears to have increased over the last two decades.
 This may be partly explained by changes in crop type and the related value of the specialty crops, which are more labor intensive.
 The Ventura County Agricultural Commissioner's 2019 Crop and Livestock Report estimated that the gross value of Ventura County's agricultural industry was approximately two billion dollars, making it one of the top 10 agricultural counties in the state.
 Over the last two decades, the cultivation of labor-intensive and high yield crops has increased.
-Ranked in order of financial yield, the report listed strawberries as the highest value cop in the County, followed by celery.
+Ranked in order of financial yield, the report listed strawberries as the highest value crop in the County, followed by celery, lemons, raspberries, nursery stock, avocados, tomatoes, cut flowers, peppers, and hemp.
+Industrial hemp was reintroduced into Ventura County in 2018, replacing cabbage as the tenth leading crop.

-Draft County of Ventura 2021-2029 Housing Element Update, June, 2021.
+1 Draft County of Ventura 2021-2029 Housing Element Update, June, 2021.